devustine/COS101/fullnotes/03_computer-hardward-components.md

 ### What ROM Stores
 This includes data such as:
-- How a computer will boot
+- How a computer will boot.
-- Where the computer will find the hard disk to load the operating system that will manage all the hardware devices attached to your computer
+- Where the computer will find the hard disk to load the operating system that will manage all the hardware devices attached to your computer.

 You have that kind of configuration embedded in your ROM.